figo5530/React-Project/README.md

 * Usage

 ## Overview
-This React-project is an web-app that allows users browse shops and comments and add/delete comments as well.
+This React project is a web app that allows users to browse shops and comments and add/delete comments as well.

-HTML structure and CSS styling are from one of my previous static webpage project.
+HTML structure and CSS styling are from one of my previous static webpage projects.

 ## Instruction
 1. Clone this repo.